Brownster/yt-to-jellyfin/README.md

 - **Docker Support**: Run as a container in your arr stack or standalone
 - **Environment Configuration**: Easily customize behavior with environment variables
 - **Job Management**: Track download progress and manage multiple concurrent downloads
+- **Configurable Concurrency**: Limit how many playlists convert at once

 ![Screenshot_20250609_122703](https://github.com/user-attachments/assets/b969bcf5-a7a5-4fbf-bd29-6856f7af2047)